qdr/drdrdr/drafts/economics/models.md

 ### Embeddedness
 Reflective of Polanyi..

-You can't really grasp embedded economies with numbers and models .. map/landscape
+You can't really grasp embedded economies with numbers and models .. map/landscape. but games?

 - Ficticious Capitals
     - Work
     - Nature